 Q. Are STEM-OPT extensions and OPT applications being processed?

 A: USCIS has temporarily closed several offices (3/20/20).
 The service centers are still operational and processing applications and extensions.
-You can review USCIS processing times here .
+You can review USCIS processing times here.
 Due to some state shelter in place requirements, some service centers may have limited operations.
 In the FAQ for SEVP Stakeholders about COVID-19 (3/23/20), DHS says it is evaluating OPT issues and may issue additional guidance.
+AAU's 4/20/20 letter to the State Department and DHS requests addtional guidance on this issue.

 Q: What is being done about DACA renewals given the closing of USCIS offices to the public?